Inoperable Lung Cancer: What To Expect | MyLungCancerTeam

 Bronchoscopic Treatment Options

-Some other nonsurgical treatments for cancer use a technique called bronchoscopy.
-During bronchoscopy, doctors pass a long, thin tube into a person's windpipe.
+Some other nonsurgical treatments use a technique called “bronchoscopy” to treat cancer.
+During bronchoscopy, doctors pass a long, thin tube into the windpipe.
 Cameras or devices for treatment are sometimes attached to this tube.
 Bronchoscopy allows doctors to see and treat cancer cells growing in or near the airways.
 The goal of these therapies is to open an obstructed air passage.
-Bronchoscopic procedures may be used to treat people with inoperable early-stage lung cancer.
-Some people receiving these types of treatments achieve complete remission, meaning all signs of their cancer is gone:

 • Photodynamic therapy uses light treatments to damage cancer cells.